WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

 ### Insert

 The `Insert` operation will take a key and a value then attempt to add the pair to the MultiSet.
-If the key is not already contained in the MultiSet it will be inserted as a new node.
+If the key is not already contained in the MultiSet it will be inserted as a new node using the AVLTree's insert operation.
 If the pair is already contained in the tree, the value of the attempted insertion will be added to the value of the existing node.
 This functionality will allow a player to have a dedicated spot for each kind of item in their inventory, and a number to show the quantity of each individual item.

 ```
 multiSetInsert(key, value) {